vanphuc1201/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list-groups` followed by `delete-group 2` deletes the 2nd group in StudyCircle.
-* `delete-group 1` deletes the 1st group in the current list.
+* `delete-group 1` deletes the 1st group in the current displayed list.

 ### Listing all groups : `list-groups`
 Shows a list of all groups with their members and events in StudyCircle.